Can Steroids Leak Out After Injection? All You Need To Know

 4. Bruising: Although some bruising is common after injections, excessive or prolonged bruising may suggest leakage.

 These signs can appear immediately after the injection or may take some time to develop.
-The timing can depend on various factors, including the specific medication used, the location and technique of the injection, and individual patient factors.
+The timing relies on different factors.
+These factors include the specific medication used, the injection technique, and the patient’s individual factors.

 Preventing Steroid Leakage